AkshaySandbox/P-GPT/code/MT-Rag/P-GPT/README.md

 Pregnancy GPT is a specialized AI assistant that provides reliable, Canadian-focused information about pregnancy, childbirth, and early parenthood.
 It combines a curated knowledge base with targeted web searches to deliver accurate and helpful information.

+### Problem Statement
+Expecting and new parents in Canada often face challenges accessing reliable, timely, and personalized information on pregnancy, postpartum care, and early parenthood.
+They may struggle with understanding healthcare options, newborn care, mental health support, and government benefits, leading to stress and uncertainty.

+### Target Audience
+- Expecting parents seeking guidance on pregnancy health and wellness
+- New parents navigating postpartum recovery and infant care
+- Caregivers and family members supporting early parenthood
+- Individuals looking for Canadian-specific healthcare resources, benefits, and support programs
+### How the Chat Assistant Helps
+- Provides Reliable Information: Offers accurate, evidence-based guidance on pregnancy, childbirth, and early parenting
+- Supports Mental Well-being: Shares resources on postpartum depression, parental mental health, and self-care
+- Guides on Government Benefits: Assists in understanding maternity/parental leave, child benefits, and healthcare services available in Canada
+- Answers Common Parenting Questions: Covers baby care, feeding, sleep routines, and developmental milestones
+- Connects to Local Services: Helps users find relevant healthcare providers, lactation consultants, parenting support groups, and community programs

 ## 🌟 Key Features

 - **Canadian-Focused Information**: Prioritizes Canadian healthcare guidelines and resources